gaearon/react-hotify/README.md

 * Replaces static getters and setters
 * Replaces unbound static methods
 * Replaces static properties unless they were overwritten by code
+* Merges the initial state of new versions with existing component state

 ## Known Limitations